Is your child eligible for summer services?

 Do you know if your child is eligible for summer services?
-If you assume he is on the list, you may discover too late the opposite is true.
+If you assume he or she is on the list, you may discover too late the opposite is true.

 It’s essential to follow up with the school now to find out your child’s status, before final decisions are made.

 Spring is when administrators plan summer staffing and determine the needs of students for summer services, or Extended School Year services (ESY).

 The goal of ESY is to provide students with disabilities special education services over the summer to prevent regression and provide special education students a Free and Appropriate Public Education.
 Special education law requires ESY for qualified students.

 ESY also includes related services, such as social skills, speech, occupational therapy or physical therapy, as may be required by your child’s Individualized Education Plan (IEP)

 How do you find out if your child is on the list for ESY?
 First, check your child's service delivery grid in the IEP.
 Next, email or call the school’s special education director or team chair to request a team meeting in the near future.
 Have your data ready, in case the team is leaning toward declining ESY for your child.

 How is ESY eligibility decided?

 In a perfect world, ESY determination is made at your child’s annual review, no matter when it is held.
 The regulations say the determination must be made at annual meetings.
 It may be appropriate to discuss the details of these services closer to the end of the school year, but the go/no go decision is to be made at the meeting.